-Fork offset adjustment is a chassis tuning variable commonly used in motorcycle racing to tune handling, and the benefits can apply to bicycles as well.
-Adjusting offset changes the trail, which is the major variable that governs the steering characteristics and grip (just like head tube angle).
+Fork offset adjustment is a chassis tuning variable commonly used in motorcycle racing, and the benefits can apply to bicycles as well.
+Adjusting offset changes the trail, which is a major variable that governs the steering characteristics and grip (just like head tube angle).
 Reducing offset increases trail and a slacker head tube angle also increases trail.

-There are minimal tuning compromises for offset adjustment compared to the conventional approach of adjusting head tube angle.This is because changes to offset minimize the effect on other variables, such as bottom bracket height, seat tube angle, squat ratio, and wheelbase.
+There are minimal tuning compromises for offset adjustment compared to adjusting head tube angle.This is because changes to offset minimize the effect on other variables, such as bottom bracket height, seat tube angle, squat ratio, and wheelbase.

 Outsider offset crown kits are designed to allow quick and easy inserts changes.
 Offset can be used to tune for different courses, rider preference, wheel and tire size changes, wheel and tire mass changes, and “future proofing” your frame and fork due to the ever changing geometry trends.

-Knowing how to set your offset inserts is not hard.
-Forks come stock with offset as shown in the table below, and our “0mm” will always be the stock position.
+Our 0mm insert will always be the stock position of your fork.
 The more negative the setting, the more stable the steering will be.
 The more positive the setting, the lighter the steering will be.

 |26"||45 mm||42 mm|

 |Insert (mm)||Color||Handling in - Orientation||Handling in + Orientation|

 What offset should I start with?

 We offer the maximum adjustment range possible.
 If you are not sure which insert to start with, we recommend starting with a -8mm (stable) insert position.
 Ride a familiar track a few times, and then flip the same insert the opposite direction for a major adjustment to feel effect of a +6mm (light) offset.
 This will give you a reference to help make selections.